January 13, 2023 8 min read

 sunlight on bed Percale sheet sets

 Even if you haven’t been officially diagnosed as having allergies, there are a few common symptoms to look for that may indicate you have airborne-related allergies.
+If you are dealing with one or a few of these, then it’s probably time to re-evaluate the type of bedding you are using and look for something constructed of a hypoallergenic material.
 Here are a few of the most common symptoms associated with these types of allergies.
-If you are dealing with one or a few of these, then it’s probably time to re-evaluate the type of bedding you are using.

 • Frequent sneezing, coughing, and/or wheezing

-• A flushed face, warm skin, or redness of the cheeks
+• A flushed face, skin that feels warm to the touch, or red cheeks

 • Red, itchy, watery, or swollen eyes (or all of the above)